-Physical Therapy and Concussion Relief in Jacksonville
+Physical Therapy and Concussion Relief in Jacksonville FL

 People typically associate concussions with sports injuries.
 But did you know concussions can also result after car accidents, slips, falls, bumps, and other traumatic brain injuries?
 In addition, the incidences of concussions are on the rise.
 Each year, more than 3 million cases of concussion are diagnosed in the United States alone.